varunsai18/hello-world/README.md

 Hello all,

-I'm Varun, learning scriting in powershell at the moment.
+I'm Varun, I'm learning scripting in powershell at the moment.
 I am also interested in learning Azure, AWS and Python soon.